Population decline: Long-term future trends

+The table shows UN predictions of long-term decline of population growth rates in every region; however, short-term baby booms and healthcare improvements, among other factors, can cause reversals of trends.
+Population declines in Russia (1994–2008), Germany (1974–1984), and Ireland (1850–1961) have seen long-term reversals.
+The United Kingdom, having seen almost zero growth during the period 1975–1985, is now (2015–2020) growing at 0.6% per year.

+Some scholars believe there exists a form of "cultural selection" that will significantly affect future demographics due to significant differences in fertility rates between cultures, such as within certain religious groups, that cannot be explained by factors such as income.
+In the book Shall the Religious Inherit the Earth?, Eric Kaufmann argues that demographic trends point to religious fundamentalists greatly increasing as a share of the population over the next century.
+From the perspective of evolutionary psychology, it is expected that selection pressure should occur for whatever psychological or cultural traits maximize fertility.

 Possible consequences

 Predictions of economic and other effects from a slow population decline due to low fertility rates are theoretical since such a phenomenon is unprecedented.
 Many studies say that the impact of population growth on economic growth is generally small and can be positive, negative, or nonexistent.
 A 2009 meta-study found no relationship between population growth and economic growth.

 Possible negative effects

 The effects of a declining population can be negative.
 As a country's population declines, GDP growth may grow even more slowly or decline.
 If that condition continues, a country would experience an economic recession.
 If these conditions become permanent, the country could find itself in a permanent recession.

 Other possible negative impacts of a declining population are: